lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 other ways to thrive.
 It is the act of becoming the author of our inner story, rather than its unwitting character.

-The dark messiah-revered or reviled-becomes then, a breaker of illusions-the fire that consumes, the storm that uproots, the flood which washes it all away.
+The dark messiah—revered or reviled—becomes then, a breaker of illusions—the fire that consumes, the storm that uproots, the flood which washes it all away.
 Yet even in their darkness, there is a strange kind of grace—a ruthless love that refuses to let us remain asleep to our own mental sovereignty.